cwong8751/personal_website/index.md

 ## My experience

+### Android Development Intern for Jacob Greenberg Lab @ Washington University School of Medicine
+*May 2025 - Present*
+I worked with colleagues at the Jacob Greenberg Lab to develop the Android version of the Synaptrack app.

 ### Recreational Services Host
 *May 2025 - Aug 2025*
 I worked as a recreational services host at Washington University in St. Louis's Sumer's Recreation Center.